This page has links and resources for people who work in health and social care including:

 The Royal College of GPs has updated and published a Step by Step guide for annual health checks which includes advice on medication reviews and the need to reduce psychotropic medication

-The Royal College of Psychiatrists (RPsych) Faculty of Psychiatry of Intellectual Disability has a number of resources on its website promoting the STOMP work to members.
+The Royal College of Psychiatrists (RPsych) Faculty of Psychiatry of Intellectual Disability has a number of resources promoting the STOMP work to members.
 This includes professional resources and a faculty pledge to stop the over use of medication by, for example, promoting awareness of STOMP, training materials, the monitoring of treatment of prescribing, and the importance of involving people and their families in person-centred treatment planning.
 RPsych has also produced a faculty report with practice guidelines on psychotropic drug prescribing.

 The British Psychological Society have produced a report on psychological therapies to tell people with a learning disability, autism or both, health professionals, managers, commissioners, and carers what is available, what intervention might best help, and what the likely outcomes are.